wattanasila/web-blog/README.md

 Thank you for your feedback.
 To address your question about the "Edit" and "Delete" buttons:

-Click on "Read More" and then on the post title to access the edit and delete options.
+Click on "Read More" and then on the post "title" to access the edit and delete options.
 I chose to hide these buttons to streamline the user interface and reduce visual clutter, making the interface cleaner and more user-friendly.
 However, I recognize that this may not be immediately intuitive for all users.

 My goal was to prioritize simplicity and focus, but I understand the importance of clear instructions and user-specific controls.
 I am actively working on improving the UI to make these actions more apparent and to ensure that only authorized users can edit or delete posts.